 Others such as Indusface founder and CEO Ashish Tandon believe that the onus for ensuring platform security is completely on DotPe.

-“I believe the risk assessment checks weren’t installed properly in this case as data shouldn’t have been accessible this easily.
+“‘I believe the risk assessment checks weren’t done comprehensively.
+The data shouldn’t have been so easily accessible.
 If the intent of the whistleblower was malicious, it could have been a graver issue.
 While issues for users might be minimum, the data leak is more critical for vendors like SOCIAL,” he said.

 The revelations around the Google-backed startup comes amid mounting concerns over cybersecurity-related issues for fintech platforms.
 One of the biggest such incidents in recent times was the crypto heist at WazirX, where users of the crypto platform lost $230 Mn to hackers.